Alan-Cha/iter8-blog/custom-metric.md

   istio/request-count              |2110.00
 ```

 This is a summary of what happened during the experiment.
-At this point in the experiment (recall that this is a looping experiment where the tasks are run on a schedule), the error rate and the mean latency are below the maximum that we have set.
-Note that `error-count` and `latency-mean` as well as `error-rate`, `le500ms-latency-percentile`, and `request-count` are all metrics collected from Istio using custom metrics.
+As you can see, the error rate and the mean latency are below the maximums that we have set.
+These metrics, `error-count`, `error-rate`, `latency-mean`, `le500ms-latency-percentile`, and `request-count` have all been collected from Istio using custom metrics.
+Note that this is a looping experiment so the experiment will rerun the tasks at the specified `cronjobSchedule`.
+In this case, the experiment will loop every minute and you should see changes to some of the metrics.

 ### Next steps